-The officers of the corporation shall be selected from the members of the Board of Directors and shall be elected annually by the Board of Directors at the annual meeting of the Board of Directors held after the annual meeting of the stakeholders of the Corporation.
+The officers of the corporation shall be selected from the members of the Board of Directors and shall be elected annually by the Board of Directors.
 The initial Board of Directors shall select initial officers who shall serve until the first annual meeting.
 If the election of officers shall not be held at such meeting, such election shall be held as soon thereafter as conveniently may be.
 Each officer shall hold office for one year or until his/her successor shall have been duly elected and shall have qualified or until his/her death or until he/she shall resign or shall have been removed in the manner hereinafter provided.